Component 1: Masters of Science in Library and Information Science

 The dual degree allows student to graduate with an MSLIS from the Palmer School, accredited by the American Library Association, and Master's degree from any department at NYU, including Africana Studies.
-Students who enroll in the dual-degree program will earn two master’s degrees for a total of 52 credits.
-For the Master of Science in Library and Information Science (M.S.L.I.S.), the Palmer School requires students to complete 28 credits, which includes four core courses and four elective courses as well as a mentorship.
 The Palmer School has elective courses in information technology, subject reference and organization of information, web architecture, digital libraries, information retrieval, metadata, collaborative technologies, rare books, archives and management.
-For more information on the Dual Masters Program.
+For more information on the Dual Masters Program (link).

 Students enrolled in the dual degree program participate in a mentorship program with NYU Libraries' library subject specialists (LIS 785).
 For more information about the mentorship program (link), see the "Mentorship Program" tab at the bottom of the linked page.

 Component 2: MA in Religious Studies